coq/coq/doc/sphinx/language/gallina-extensions.rst

      | right _ => false
      end).

-Notice that the printing uses the :g:`if` syntax because `sumbool` is declared as such (see :ref:`controlling-match-pp`).
+Notice that the printing uses the :g:`if` syntax because :g:`sumbool` is declared as such (see :ref:`controlling-match-pp`).

 .. _irrefutable-patterns: